Hanako Games

 Hanako Games is an independent video game development company founded by Georgina Bensley that creates fantasy and anime-inspired PC games, mostly involving female protagonists.

 Their website includes free demos and wallpapers for their games, including Fatal Hearts, Cute Knight, Summer Session, and Science Girls.
 Hanako Games is an affiliate of Winter Wolves, Tycoon Games and sakevisual.

 In 2015, Hanako Games founded the games publisher called Hanabira.
 This publisher launched its first game called Sword Daughter on January 5, 2015.
 The game story was originally based on a gamebook of the Dragontales series written by Rhondi A. Vilott Salsitz which was first published in the 1980s.
-In 2016, the game A Littly Lily Princess was also released under the Hanabira label.
+In 2016, the game A Little Lily Princess was also released under the Hanabira label.
 It is a visual novel game with simulation elements and is based on the novel A Little Princess by Frances Hodgson Burnett.

 History

 Founder Georgina Bensley released a text adventure game in 2000 under the name Papillon.
 She created another game after 5 years (2005) called Cute Knight.
 This might not be Hanako Games's first release, but it was the first to be redistributed by other companies.